Astronaut828/SE2_IdeaBox/README.md

 > 3. Development Environment:
 >    - All features run on localhost for testing
 >    - Free tier available for all integrations (Privy, Stripe, Upstash)
->    - Perfect for testing product demand before upgrading to paid tiers
 > ```

 ## 📚 Documentation Links